SihanCai/BobSquad/ReadMe.md

 ### Map Basics:

 For the map we are using google maps api.
 We are using a combination of polygons, markers, and infowindows to display the relavent information on map.
-For reference to the specific map elements and how they work
+For reference to the specific map elements and how they work visit: https://developers.google.com/maps/documentation/javascript/examples

 ### Adding Markers to Map: